buerokratt/Installation-Guides/Q&A.md

 While editing the config.txt file or changing the values manually, do not end the URL's with `/` as this will cause errors within the system.

 ##### Issue - After logging you will be directed back to login page
-Make sure TARA has he correct IP (IP of your buerokratt project)
+Make sure TARA has the correct IP (IP of your buerokratt project)

 ##### Issue - chat authentication error
 ```